gabbersepp/dev.to-posts/blog-posts/net-internals/how-to-debug-with-windbg/how-to-debug-with-windbg.md

 bp ConsoleApplication1!Program::GetId
 ```

-If you get no error message (the `invalid checksum` can be ignored), you sucessfully placed a breakpoint:
+If you get no error message (the `invalid checksum` can be ignored), you successfully  placed a breakpoint:

 ![](./assets/bp-1.jpg)